What is Single Sided PCB

 1. Plating

 After drilling the panel, you can start plating.
 This process utilizes a chemical to fuse different layers together if exist.
-After cleaning the circuit board, you need to bath the board in a series of chemicals.
-This process coats the panel in a micron thick layer of copper.
-Before the holes filled with copper, the process serves to expose the fiberglass sheet.
+After cleaning the circuit board, you need to bathe the board in a series of chemicals.
+This process coats the panel in a micron-thick layer of copper.
+Before the holes are filled with copper, the process serves to expose the fiberglass sheet.
 The fiberglass sheet makes the inside of the panel.

 1. Imagine and plate outer layer